 In the agent-based inventory collection, all FlexNet inventory agents run according to the same inventory collection schedule.
 The portable nature of FlexNet inventory agent enables you to deploy it on a shared drive within your network in such a way that different devices can access it at different schedules.
 For example, a deployment of FlexNet inventory agent could be accessed by different Oracle servers to collect and upload discovery and inventory information to the inventory beacon at different times.
 While using a shared deployment, it is recommended to ensure that only one Oracle server accesses the shared deployment of the FlexNet inventory agent at a time.
 The total number of shared deployments depends on the network structure and access constraints.
-For example, if an Oracle server is not allowed to access the shared deployment of FlexNet inventory agent present in a different subnet, you may have to deploy another shared FlexNet inventory agent in the subnet of the target Oracle server.
+For example, if an Oracle server is not allowed to access the shared deployment of FlexNet inventory agent in the subnet of the target Oracle server.